 Log in to your brokerage account.
-If you don’t have an account, you will need to set up one.
-Below are some of Putnam’s distribution partners.
+If you don't have an account, you will need to set up one.
+Brokerage commissions and transactions costs may vary, so be sure to check on these costs with your broker, advisor, or other financial intermediary.

 By clicking on your broker below, you will leave the Putnam website.